-If you like to blast your music from your car or prefer to listen to your television at a movie-theatre level volume, you might want to put down the remote and reconsider.
+If you like to blast your music from your car or prefer to listen to your television at a movie-theater-level volume, you might want to put down the remote and reconsider.
 Women who work in technical fields where loud noises are standard should educate themselves on the potentially harmful side effects sound can have on their child.

-Even when the level of noise you hear daily is beyond your control, it’s important to understand what impact noise has on your body while pregnant to take the proper precautionary measures for added safety and security.
+Even when the level of noise you hear daily is beyond your control, it’s essential to understand what impact noise has on your body while pregnant to take the proper precautionary measures for added safety and security.

 How Loud Noises Impact the Mother

 Anyone should strive to eliminate as much stress as possible from their life.
 For a pregnant woman, this necessity is even more significant because stress can impact both herself and the child she carries.
 Stress is one of the potentially adverse side effects of loud noise.
 Whenever possible, a pregnant woman should reduce the impact of loud sounds she experiences during pregnancy to avoid unnecessary tension and anxiety.

 Loud noises during pregnancy can also lead to an increased risk of hypertension and gastrointestinal upsets.
 For many, these symptoms are a byproduct of the stress women experience during moments of intense sound production.

 The Effects of Loud Noise on the Baby During Pregnancy

 Did you know sound can reach your baby even when they’re still in the womb?
 Many mothers read or hum to their babies in a soothing tone, hoping that their voices will reach their child’s ears early.
 Calming sounds during pregnancy can have positive effects, but are loud noises bad during pregnancy?

 Unfortunately, a fetus can hear unwanted sounds as well as soothing ones.
 To learn more about the effects of noise during pregnancy, check out the answers to these two common sound-related questions.